Prospecting is all about creating conversations that will ultimately lead to sales.

 Do your homework to see if you can answer any of these questions before you reach out.

-Budget - The size of the business, annual turnover or what your prospect is currently spending on a solution can be a good indicator.
+Budget: The size of the business, annual turnover or what your prospect is currently spending on a solution can be a good indicator.

-Need - Is your prospect similar to any of your existing customers?
+Need: Is your prospect similar to any of your existing customers?
 What are their main goals and challenges?

-Timing - Do some research on the buying cycle and try to evaluate the urgency of the need.
+Timing: Do some research on the buying cycle and try to evaluate the urgency of the need.

-Addressing these points allows you anticipate common objections and puts you in a better position to handle them.
+Addressing these points allows you to anticipate common objections and puts you in a better position to handle them.
 It also helps you evaluate the potential deal size and prioritize leads in terms of value.

 If your prospect doesn’t meet all the criteria, it doesn’t mean you should forget about them.
 But parking this prospect for now will free up time to focus on potential customers who are further along the path to purchase.